 Refresh your premises

-For storefronts or showrooms, present your business well for photos or buyer visits.
-This might include minor upgrades, cleaning, or reorganizing stock and displays.
-Avoid overcapitalizing on renovations; focus on making your business impressive and functional.
+Present your business well for photos or buyer visits for storefronts or showrooms.
+This might include very minor upgrades, cleaning, or reorganising stock and displays.
+Avoid overcapitalising on renovations; focus on making your business impressive and functional.

-A commercial clean is a great way to get those hard-to-reach places across your offices or warehouse, just like you might do before an open home.
+A commercial cleaning is a great way to reach those hard-to-reach places in your offices or warehouse, just like you might do before an open house.

 Take stock of your talent

 Evaluate your team, identify skill gaps, and discuss the sale’s impact with key members.
-Address any underperforming employees by coaching them or , consider alternative placements if they’ll stay post-sale.
+Coach any underperforming employees or consider alternative placements if they are going to stay post-sale.

-Equally, action planning for your staff helps to work out whether your top performers are likely to stay on under new management.
-Give them a chance to talk to you openly as their leader, and listen to their concerns and feedback.
-A new owner of your business will appreciate a level of assurance as to what staff members will stay and who they will need to hire afresh.
+Equally, action planning for your staff helps to determine whether your top performers are likely to stay on under new management.
+Give them a chance to talk to you openly as their leader and listen to their concerns and feedback.
+A new business owner will appreciate assurance as to what staff members will stay and who they will need to hire afresh.